Top 6 Reasons Birds Stop Visiting Feeders in 2022

 It's so common that we've written a page about what to do when you see them around.
 The link is at the end of this article.

-Inexpensive seed varieties contain seeds such as re or white milo, and wheat which don't attract many songbirds.
+It may mean that inexpensive seed you bought contains seeds such as red or white milo, and wheat, which doesn't attract many songbirds.

 Try a tray feeder.
-This type of feeder attracts more skittish birds since it offers a quick open escape from flying predators.
+Skittish birds are attracted to this type of feeder as it offers a quick escape from flying predators.

 Just don't offer your most expensive seed as any bird or mammal will have easy access to this type of feeder.